Going Back to School as a Military Spouse

 - Visit the MySECO Education, Training and Licensing section to identify your education path, plan for your education and compare colleges.

-- You can also connect with a certified Career Counselor who can help you decide on an education path and how to pay for it.
+- You can also connect with a Career Coach who can help you decide on an education path and how to pay for it.

 Choosing the right education and training